Variation in Australian English

 Australian English is relatively homogeneous when compared with British and American English.
 The major varieties of Australian English are sociocultural rather than regional.
 They are divided into 3 main categories: general, broad and cultivated.

 There are a number of Australian English-based creole languages.
 Differing significantly from English, these are not considered dialects of English; rather, they are considered separate languages.
-Notable examples are Torres Strait Creole, spoken on the Torres Strait Islands, Northern Cape York and South-Western Coastal Papua; the Norfuk language, spoken by some inhabitants of Norfolk Island, and Australian Kriol language, which developed in and around the Sydney region in the days of early settlement, and now exists only in rural areas of the Northern Territory.
+Notable examples are Torres Strait Creole, spoken on the Torres Strait Islands, Northern Cape York and South-Western Coastal Papua; the Norfuk language, spoken by some inhabitants of Norfolk Island, and Australian Kriol, which developed in and around the Sydney region in the days of early settlement, and now exists only in rural areas of the Northern Territory.

 Sociocultural variation

 Broad, general and cultivated Australian

 Three main varieties of Australian English are spoken according to linguists: broad, general and cultivated.
 They are part of a continuum, reflecting variations in accent.
 They can, but do not always, reflect the social class, education and urban or rural background of the speaker.

 Broad Australian English is recognisable and familiar to English speakers around the world.
 It is prevalent nationwide but is especially common in rural areas.
-Examples of people with this accent are Steve Irwin, Julia Gillard and Paul Hogan.
+Examples of people with this accent include Steve Irwin, Paul Hogan and former prime ministers Julia Gillard, Bob Hawke and John Howard.

 In Australia, this dialect is sometimes called Strine /ˈstɹɑɪn/ (or "Strayan" /ˈstɹæɪən/, a shortening of the word Australian), and a speaker of the dialect may be referred to as an Ocker.
 Tests indicated that the Broad speakers demonstrated a greater tendency for syllable assimilation and consonant elision, were more likely to use weak consonants or restricted intonation (narrow pitch range), were more likely to speak slowly (drawl), and further, showed a greater tendency to exhibit pervasive nasality.
 Diphthongs are usually pronounced longer as well.
 Along the East Coast, there is an approximate correlation between latitude and accent, being the further north one is, the more nasal/broad the accent.
-Nasality is already evident at the NSW/QLD border.
+Nasality is already evident at the New South Wales/Queensland border.

 General Australian English is the most common of Australian accents.
 It is especially prominent in urban Australia and is used as a standard language for Australian films, television programs and advertising.
-It is used by Hugh Jackman, Ian Thorpe and Eric Bana.
+It is used by Hugh Jackman, Rose Byrne, Rebel Wilson, Chris Hemsworth and Eric Bana.